 Aunt Tootsie’s Lemon Meringue Pie

-Aunt Tootsie’s Lemon Meringue Pie – this recipe is a family favorite!
+Lemon Meringue Pie – this recipe is a family favorite!
 It’s an easy pie recipe with homemade lemon filling and meringue.
 Everyone loves it!
-Thanks to Relative Race, I’m sharing this family favorite with you!
+Thanks to Relative Race, I’m sharing this lemon meringue pie recipe with you!

 When I was a kid (and even still) whenever pie is mentioned around my dad, he brings up my Great Aunt Tootsie’s Lemon Meringue Pie.
 He talks about how the crust was amazing and the filling was so smooth and perfect.
 His Aunt Tootsie was his mom’s sister, and I honestly don’t remember ever meeting her.
 I think, between my Nana and Tootsie, that the latter was the baker in the family.
 My Nana could bake, sure, but meals were her specialty (and her cookies were actually Pillsbury…which I didn’t know until I was an adult).